Zoltanar/Happy-Reader/README-Latest.md

 3. Import Names from VNDB title.

 Once in the Add Entries tab, you can change various parameters.
-Example of a name substitution: Type=Name, Game=User or VNDB Game Name, Role=m, Input=桜子, Output=Ouko, Series-Specific=True.
+Example of a name substitution:
+Type=Name, Game=User or VNDB Game Name, Role=m, Input=桜子, Output=Ouko, Series-Specific=True.
 These can be tested in the 'Test' tab.
 Entries of type Name and Translation use 'Proxy' entries, which will be used in the translation process.
 The text in the entry's 'Role' dictates what kind of proxies to use.
 If the entry has Role 'm', it will try to use a Proxy with role 'm'.
-Some proxies will be created by default (with Role 'm') but more may be needed (and will be added by default in the future).
+Some proxies will be created by default but more may be needed if a sentence has a lot of separate names.
+These can be added by creating entries of type `Proxy` which have an output that should match what a translator returns, when the input is provided.
+This can be text that is unlikely to be changed by the translators such as `ZBXC > ZBXC`
+or proper nouns without many alternative readings, which can help with context,
+like `由紀子>Yukiko`, as it is a female name, it should return translation in a female context.
+By creating proxies with specific Roles (like the above with role `m.f`) and then creating entries that use said roles (`アリス>Arisu with role m.f`), translation quality should improve.
 Proxy Role suggestions:
 - m = Name
 - m.f = Female Name (defaults to 'm' if 'm.f' proxies are not found)